erikarvstedt/nix-zig-build/README.md

 ### See also

-[zig-overlay](https://github.com/mitchellh/zig-overlay), which packages the official prebuilt static Zig binaries with Nix.
+[zig-overlay](https://github.com/mitchellh/zig-overlay), which packages the official prebuilt static Zig binaries with Nix. \
+[zig2nix](https://github.com/Cloudef/zig2nix/), Flake for packaging, building and running Zig projects.